laminas-api-tools/api-tools-admin/README.md

 - Content-Type: `application/json`

-  Expects an object with the property "name" describing an existing ZF2 module.
+  Expects an object with the property "name" describing an existing Laminas module.

   ```javascript
   {